Why Should You Book an Inside Cabin?

 If you are more than 2 people in the cabin

-This will be different for everyone, but some people won’t feel good having more than 2 people in a cabin.
-If you’re 2 adults and 2 children,often the configuration of the cabin will have the 3rd and 4th passenger in bunk beds coming out of the wall or ceiling, directly above the main bed below.
+This is different for everyone, but some people won’t like having more than 2 people in a cabin.
+If you’re 4 people in one cabin, the 3rd and 4th passenger may have pullman beds (like bunk beds coming out of the wall or ceiling) directly above the main bed below.